jefarth/Fixed-Horiseon/README.md

 # Horiseon Code Refactoring

 Completed refactoring of a provided broken code for Horiseon.
+The provided code consists of HTML and CSS.
 I also cleaned up the provided code with proper semantics.

 ---

 ## Process

+---

 1. Created a title.
 2. Changed div tag's to section tags.